SforAiDl/genrl/docs/source/usage/tutorials/Deep/Double_DQN.rst

     :lines: 91-104
     :lineno-start: 91

-The transitions are later sampled from the replay buffer for updating the network.
+The transitions are later sampled in batches from the replay buffer for updating the network.

 Update the Q-Network
 --------------------